jpviguini/3D-mesh-reconstruction/README.md

 Several face files can define different topologies for the face.
 In this project, the same face file (faces.obj) was used to maintain consistency across all reconstructions.
 It is worth noting that a different topology would result in a different outcome, even for the same set of points.

 ## 2. Robust features
-Two main features can be extracted from a face: parabolic curves and ridges.
+Two main features can be extracted from a face: parabolic curves and _ridges_.
 These are known as robust features.
 These features do not change when the surface is deformed.

 <img src="https://github.com/user-attachments/assets/39788517-0bf7-47b1-84cb-1d9d7e2334c1" width="300">